Simple gestures go a long way, especially when you’re saying thank you for something invaluable.

 At its height in the late 1990s, Shoney’s had 1,300 locations around the country.
-Since then, the Nashville, Tennessee-based chain has retreated closer to its West Virginia roots with about 150 locations in 17 states, mostly in the South.
+Since then, the Nashville, Tennessee-based chain has retreated closer to its West Virginia roots with about 99 locations in 16 states, mostly in the southeast.

 - All-You-Care-To-Eat Family Favorites on Monday